axelhahn/cronwrapper/docs/30_Usage/20_Output.md

 * The output of the last execution of a job
 * a flagfile with a timestamp in it (0 byte)
-* a daily log file with all executions of all jobs and thheir returncodes
+* a daily log file with all executions of all jobs and their returncodes

-### logfile
+## logfile

 Show the created output of a cronjob: